-Additional lake effect snow showers are possible on Monday as Sunday's disturbance leaves breezy conditions in its wake.
+Additional lake effect snow showers are expected on Monday as today's disturbance leaves breezy conditions in its wake.
 This could continue to make for hazardous travel conditions at times, along with just a very cold day.
 Highs Monday will hold in the mid 30s, with wind chills spending most of the day in the 20s.

-We'll settle back into a quieter stretch of weather on Veterans Day, and continuing through Friday with partly to mostly cloudy skies.
-We'll claw out of the worst of this weekend's cold snap, but highs will continue to run well below average in the 40s.
+We'll settle back into a quieter stretch of weather on Veterans Day, and continuing through Saturday with partly to mostly cloudy skies.
+We'll claw out of the worst of this weekend's cold snap, but highs will continue to run well below average in the 40s most of the week.

 Want more FOX 47 News?
 Here's how you download our Roku app